Well5a/monitoring-todolist/README.md

 * updated to latest Spring Boot release (currently 2.1.3)
 * changed server port to 5555
 * implemented monitoring tool chain with micrometer, prometheus and grafana
+* implemented InspectIT OCE for metric collection and exposure

 ## Build the app
 ```